Amacado/sis-handball-sdk/README.md

 Once we have the queries designed, we can insert them into the articles as new elements of the pages.

+A json file must be created with the configuration data.

+The location of the file must be in **/ProjectContao/system/modules/querysis/classes/config.json**

+There is a file in the same location called **config_EXAMPLE.json** to use as an example.

 Insert element (QuerySIS) into an article.
 - Create article.
-- Add element.
+- Add element (QuerSIS).
-- Select element in the list in the "querySIS" section.
+- Select the options (Team and list type).
-- Then select the desired Query.
+- and Save.

 ## Installation of the QuerySIS Module in Contao